 British Columbia (B.C.)

 This province couldn’t have been situated better.
-Located in Canada’s west coast, British Columbia is perched between an array of rocky mountains on one side and the Pacific Ocean on the other.
-It boasts one of the best and fastest growing economies in the country.
+Located on Canada’s west coast, British Columbia is perched between an array of rocky mountains on one side and the Pacific Ocean on the other.
+It boasts one of the best and fastest-growing economies in the country.

 There are plenty of opportunities for work, outdoor adventures and life in general in B.C.
 If you plan to move here, you can get loads of information on the province’s official website.
 Now about some of their choice ISOs.